samyachour/EKG_Analysis/README.md

 # EKG Analysis

 ## Who we are
-The [contributors](https://github.com/samyachour/EKG_Analysis/blob/master/physionet/AUTHORS.txt) to this repository make up the intern group at [MI3](http://www.choc.org/medical-intelligence-and-innovation-institute/) (Medical Intelligence and Innovation Institute) at the Children's Hospital of Orange County.
+The [team](https://github.com/samyachour/EKG_Analysis/blob/master/physionet/AUTHORS.txt) on this project constitutes the the intern group at [MI3](http://www.choc.org/medical-intelligence-and-innovation-institute/) (Medical Intelligence and Innovation Institute) at the Children's Hospital of Orange County.
 We are a mixture of undergrad and grad students at Chapman University, studying pre-med, computer science, math, and data science to name a few.

 ## Our Goal
 We are participating in the PhysioNet 2017 Challenge: [Atrial Fibrillation Classification from a Short Single Lead ECG Recording](https://physionet.org/challenge/2017/).
 By September 1st, 2017 we will have developed an effective model for classifying ECG (**ECG and EKG are the same thing**) signals into 4 categories: